Self-Publishing a Book: FAQs for Authors

 Measure the books on your bookshelf or at the library.
 That may help you decide.

-➡️Learn More: read my articles, “Popular Book Trim Sizes for Fiction and Nonfiction Self-Published Books” and see “IngramSpark Book Trim Sizes and Printing Options” too.
+➡️Learn More: read my article, “Popular Book Trim Sizes for Fiction and Nonfiction Self-Published Books” and see “IngramSpark Book Trim Sizes and Printing Options” too.

 How to get author copies of a self-published book